 6. Roast level

 The roast profile not only affects the coffee’s flavor but its overall “strength” and caffeine content as well.
 Basically, roasting is a process that helps bring out the beans’ flavor for optimal taste and richness.
 Experimenting with roast types is a great way to choose the ideal coffee.
+You could also do this at home with the help of domestic coffee machines melbourne or elsewhere.
 Here are the three main types of roasts and their characteristics:

 - Light Roast – Shortest amount of roasting, light brown in color, high acidity, and highest caffeine content.